SexChrLab/SCC-alignment/README.md

 docker run -it -v /path/to/local/directory/:/data -t sbplaisier/omics:1.3
 ```

-Once you attach a volume/bound directory, you can set the reference paths in your custom config to /reference.
-Because the reference genomes are included inside the Docker, it is quite large to download (~25 GB).
+Once you attach a volume/bound directory, you can set the reference paths in your custom config to be inside `/reference` and the path to the reads to be inside `/data`.

 The environment that is activated when you first start the Docker container is the `gatk` environment.
-To add the other packages, update this with the environment yml provided in the repository
+To add the other packages needed to run the workflows we have provided, update the `gatk` environment with the environment yml provided in the repository
 ```
 conda env update -f /data/SCCalign_v3.yml --prune conda activate SCCalign_v3